 To round it all off Alice Kat, Free 2 Decide and Kill The Moon entertain on the 23rd.

 Saturday, 25 September, saw the first Uncovered gig at the Noels Arms, Melton Mowbray, with the promise of regular Uncovered gigs during next year.
 Boston band Hedgehog Reality opened the evening with their charming catchy pop, followed by Nottingham-based Kill The Moon, whose licks sometimes resembled Cream.
 The night ended with Bone Broke Kings from Doncaster who may well have won themselves a regular spot at Noels Arms.

 Expected acts for the Uncovered Charity Festival at Edwards Bar & Lounge in Grantham on Sunday, 20 February, 2022, have been announced.
-The line-up is likely to be Hedgehog Reality, Free 2 Decide, The Collective Band, Suburban Toys, Moretti, The Fyzz Wallis Band, Cubans and Cognac, Friends Of Merlin, Cavan and Jack’s Got A Plan.
+The line-up is likely to be Hedgehog Reality, Aubrey Eels & the Baron, The Collective Band, Suburban Toys, Moretti, The Fyzz Wallis Band, Cubans and Cognac, Friends Of Merlin, Cavan and Jack’s Got A Plan.
 Entry is free but contributions to St Barnabas are encouraged.